Federal child nutrition waivers that have helped feed thousands of local children set to expire June 30

 This summer, Kiernan said, FCPS will have four mobile food trucks prepared to hit the city’s roads every day.
 Of the 35–40 stops on the trucks’ routes, at least half are apartment complexes and only a small handful of those have a centralized, sheltered area where kids can sit to eat.

-If the waiver permitting non-congregate meal service is not renewed, the trucks will only be able to stop at those few locations.
+If the waiver permitting non-congregate meal service is not renewed, the trucks will only be able to stop at a few locations.

 “We designed our mobile program because kids can’t get to these centralized locations to eat,” Kiernan continued.
 “This directly stabs our mobile program in the back.”